Purchasing a new home can be confusing…especially if it’s your first time.

 A home inspection is arguably one of the most important milestones in the real estate process.

-They will also look for anything that could be an issue in the future, such as a lawn that slopes toward the foundation or a roof that’s approaching the end of its life.
+Your home inspector will also evaluate the home for potential issues, such as a lawn that slopes toward the foundation or a roof near the end of its lifespan, which could impact the sales price or require repairs.

-The end result of a home inspection is a detailed report listing all of the known issues with the home.
+The end result is a detailed inspection report listing all of the known issues with the home.
 This report comes in handy to buyers, as they can negotiate the sale price based on any issues that were discovered.
-They can either inform the seller that they will not move forward with the sale unless a particular issue is fixed or ask that the buyer lower the price so the issues can be fixed by a professional after closing.
+They can either inform the seller that they will not move forward with the sale unless a particular issue is fixed or ask that the seller lower the price so the issues can be fixed by a professional after closing.

 What Is a Home Appraisal?

 A home appraisal is typically required by mortgage companies.
-Before they issue a large mortgage, they want to verify the home’s value.
-The last thing they want is to loan out more than the home is truly worth.
+Before they issue a large loan amount, they want to verify the home’s value.
+The last thing they want is to loan out more than the home is worth.

-Therefore, an appraisal is a professional assessment of a home’s value.
+Therefore, an appraisal is a professional appraisal that determines the home’s appraised value based on various factors.
 Several different methods are used to calculate a home’s value.

 First, an appraisal considers the technical characteristics of your home, things like the number of bedrooms, the location, and square footage.